- Plastic tumbler media for aluminum and brass parts

 - Efficient parts separation

-When the removal of oil, water or other fluids from the surface of the work-piece becomes a necessity during the deburring process, a dry deburring media is used.
+When the removal of oil, water, or other fluids from the surface of the work-piece becomes a necessity during the deburring process, a dry deburring media is used.
+This tumbling machine process is referred to as dry tumbling.
 Dry media is obtained by mixing organic materials with inorganic pumice.

 Dry deburring media greatly improves surface finishing and lasts longer.

-10. When Do You Use A Wet Deburring Media?
+10. When Do You Use Wet Deburring Media?

-When your deburring application does not require a dry media, then you utilize a wet media.
+When your deburring application does not require dry media, then you utilize wet media.

 Basically, the shape, size, toughness, quality of finishing desired, and characteristics of the parts of interest will inform the choice of deburring media to be used.